 - Are there technology/society changes that we can take advantage of?

-4. Identify Success Factors by developing goals and metrics.
+Develop goals and metrics by identifying success factors.
 How will you know if your plan has been successful?
 Ask yourself and your team where you want the company to be in 3 to 5 years and then identify metrics that help you track your progress towards individual goals and towards your ideal future state.
 These should be easy to track and analyze on a quarterly basis.

 Using a structured strategic planning process can help you establish and execute a relevant and effective strategic plan.
 Whether your company is large or small, strategic planning is a critical tool for future success and growth.